Require authentication for certain content

 If you examine the Identity configuration options mentioned above, you’ll notice that the path must be set on startup, and therefore does not have the context of the request for which access was denied.
 There is no way to determine, for example, which language variant of the sign-in page the application should redirect to.

-Therefore, let’s redirect visitors to a handler that can dynamically figure out which language version they should see.
+Therefore, let’s redirect both response types to a handler that can dynamically figure out which language version visitors should see.

 C#